 The Learning and Organising Team comprise, Bernard Murphy, the Chair of the Regional Learning and Organising Committee.
-At Arena Point there’s Bob Kelly the Regional Education Organiser, Kim Scott and Gill Gorman - Course Administrators.
+At Arena Point there’s Bob Kelly the Regional Education Organiser, Kim Scott and Elaine Jones - Course Administrators.
 Learning and Development Organiser Lyndsey Marchant organises courses for members at region and also with branches and liaises with UNISON learning reps.

 For a list of course titles - check out the CATALOGUE

 For courses dates – check out the CALENDAR

 For courses without dates we are holding WAITING LISTS - click on the waiting list button at the bottom of the Calendar pages

 For all general course enquiries phone 0161 661 6751 or email North West Learning and Organising

 To help us all branches are encouraged to have in place the following activists: